KattsonBastos/doks-iac-template/README.md

     cd doks-iac/
     ```

-**2. Install Opentofu and doctl (DigitalOcean's CLI)**
+**2. Install terraform and doctl (DigitalOcean's CLI)**

 If you're using Linux, just run this command:

     ```sh
     bash installs/run-all.sh
     ```

 If you don't need these installations, just skip to the next step.
 If you only need one or another, just comment the specific line in the `run-all.sh` file.
+The terraform installation script is just a copy & paste from <a href="https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli"> this official link </a>.
+Please refer to the link for more details and tf isntallation updates.

 **3. Create the `infra/terraform.tfvars` file**